Junfengou/Portfolio-v3/README.md

 </h1>

 <p align="center">
-    The second iteration of my personal portfolio, built with Gatsby and host on Netlify.
+    The second iteration of my personal portfolio, built with Gatsby and hosted on Netlify.
 </p>

 ![Application](src/img/Portfolio.png)